ecmwf/open-ecpds/Options.md

 Bound the size of the advertised window to this value

 ### ectrans.usednsname
-Enabling this option allows bypassing DNS resolution and providing the hostname verbatim to the transfer module.
-By default, DNS resolution is processed, and the IP address is passed to the transfer module rather than the hostname.
+Enabling this option allows bypassing DNS resolution at the application level and instead passing the hostname verbatim to the transfer module.
+By default, the system resolves the hostname to an IP address before initiating the transfer, and the resulting IP is passed to the module.
+However, in some scenarios, it may be necessary to provide the DNS name directly.
+For example, when the target system uses dynamic DNS (DDNS), the hostname always points to the current IP, which may change over time.
+Additionally, some transfer modules perform their own DNS resolution or rely on the original hostname for certificate validation, virtual hosting, or routing decisions.
+In such cases, using the DNS name rather than a resolved IP address ensures compatibility and flexibility.

 ### ectrans.usemget
 When processing data retrieval via index files, enabling this option allows for managing the data retrieval directly through the transfer module (optimization supported by the ECauth module).
 By default, ECtrans retrieves the list of files in the index, and each file is retrieved at the ECtrans level.